 Disclaimer: The activity routine to date is completely of my own design, as there is little on the web to tell me otherwise, and I have yet to see a physical therapist.

-At the outset, let me say that I subscribe to the following philosophy for a healthy life: Motion is Lotion.
+At the outset, I subscribe to the philosophy that: Motion is Lotion.
 I have found that when I am in motion, everything seems to get better.
 Whether it is my mental state, a sore muscle, or injury recovery – getting in motion, increasing blood flow and oxygen, is my go-to fix.
 That said, rest is super super important.
 In the end, I listen to my body.
-Finally, as a background to my accident and recovery, I was nursing a very sore lower back which resulted after years of running, mogul skiing, and high-intensity activity.
-I mention this because I have been really slow to get back to running in this recovery.
-Another philosophical reference and approach of mine is: Everything for a reason.
-There exists a seed of equivalent benefit in any “hardship.”
-So this accident has been a great opportunity to relax my back for several months and overall give my body an extended break after years of constant activity.
-And surprise, my lower back is feeling great!

 My current daily routine is: